-“A simple cellphone recording enables a patient to better remember important information or to share it with family members,” writes Dartmouth Institute researcher Glyn Elwyn, MD.
-Elwyn together with Paul Barr, Ph.D., and Sheri Piper wrote a research paper highlighting the potential of digital recording to improve healthcare.
+“A simple cellphone recording enables a patient to remember important information better or to share it with family members,” writes Dartmouth Institute researcher Glyn Elwyn, MD.
+Together with Paul Barr, Ph.D., and Sheri Piper, Elwyn wrote a research paper highlighting the potential of digital recording to improve healthcare.
 “Next-generation professionally produced recordings can be used to develop and further patient and family engagement, shared decision making, and research.”

 Doctors are also embracing the idea of changing the ways that patient bedside education functions overall.
 For decades, patients were given brochures or told about their conditions through hurried bedside conversations.
 It’s an education system that many argue has less than ideal outcomes.

-At Ochsner, where Milani practices, for example, patients are given iPads that allow them to see who their care staff is, which medicines they are being prescribed, their schedule for the day, and test results as they happen in real time.
-They are also permitted to use their iPads to record conversations with doctors that can be played back later to family members or simply to help them remember.
+At Ochsner, where Milani practices, for example, patients are given iPads that allow them to see who their care staff is, which medicines they are being prescribed, their schedule for the day, and test results as they happen in real-time.
+They are also permitted to use their iPads to record conversations with doctors that can be played back later to family members or help them remember.

-While he doesn’t believe that these new advancements should be viewed as quick fixes, he does think that this technology, in particular, has the potential to radically improve the patient experience.
+While he doesn’t believe that these new advancements should be viewed as quick fixes, he thinks that this technology, in particular, can radically improve the patient experience.

 “Technology is not the answer,” Milani said in a recent panel about the role of technology in the patient experience.
 “Technology is an enabler towards a better patient experience and better patient engagement.”

-It’s important that doctors and medical professionals center the human element of healthcare to improve the patient experience.
+Doctors and medical professionals must center the human element of healthcare to improve the patient experience.
 Technology can be a tool used to make the patient experience easier.

-For the best patient outcomes, doctors must find balance in using these disruptive technologies to increase good outcomes and maintaining a meaningful and trusting relationship with their patients.
+For the best patient outcomes, doctors must balance using these disruptive technologies to increase good outcomes and maintain a meaningful and trusting relationship with their patients.